vonovak/react-native-simple-toast/README.md

 # react-native-simple-toast
 React Native Toast component for both Android and iOS.
-It just let iOS have the same toast performance with Android.
-Using [scalessec/Toast](https://github.com/scalessec/Toast) for iOS;
+It just lets iOS users have the same toast experience as on Android.
+Using [scalessec/Toast](https://github.com/scalessec/Toast) on iOS and the standard [ToastAndroid](http://facebook.github.io/react-native/docs/toastandroid.html) on Android;

+This is a based on work at https://github.com/xgfe/react-native-simple-toast.

 ## Install
 You can use [rnpm](https://github.com/rnpm/rnpm) to install native component easily;